MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 ### Example 4

-Create a new TeamsAppSetupPolicy and pin VivaConnections app to the messaging extension in Teams client by settings these apps as PinnedMessageBarApps.
+Create a new TeamsAppSetupPolicy and pin VivaConnections app to the messaging extension in Teams client by setting these apps as PinnedMessageBarApps.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)